groupdocs-viewer-app/GroupDocs.Viewer-for-.NET-CLI/README.md

 ## How to install

 GroupDocs.Viewer CLI is a dotnet tool.
-To start using the CLI you'll need .NET runtime and GroupDocs.Viewer CLI.
+To start using the CLI you'll need the .NET 8 runtime and GroupDocs.Viewer CLI.

-1. Install .NET Core runtime following by the [instructions](https://docs.microsoft.com/en-us/dotnet/core/install/)
+1. Install the .NET 8 runtime following the [installation guide](https://dotnet.microsoft.com/download/dotnet/8.0)
-2. Install dotnet tool by running `dotnet tool install --global groupDocs.viewer-cli`
+2. Install the dotnet tool by running `dotnet tool install --global groupdocs.viewer-cli`
 3. You can run GroupDocs.Viewer.CLI by using command `groupdocs-viewer`

 ## Example usage